GrayHatGuy/dockery/README.md

 	docker run --rm --volumes-from dbstore -v $(pwd):/backup ubuntu tar cvf ~/backup_volume.tar /dbdata

 _The above opens a container volume /dbdata on dbstore for backup to localhost ~/ Update with the input container you are backing up and the output tar location._
+_See Script usage for flag settings to prompt user before deletions._

 ### Set-up